zerotier/ZeroTierOne/README.md

 Go to [http://earth.zerotier.net/](http://earth.zerotier.net/) to see a short little welcome page that will tell you your IP and Ethernet MAC address.

-Earth is a pretty public place.
+Earth is a public place.
 If you don't want to stick around run:

     sudo zerotier-cli leave 8056c2e21c000001

 The network (and associated interface) should be gone.

-Joining and leaving virtual networks is almost as easy as an IRC channel or a chat room.

 Networks are created and administrated by network controllers.
 Most users will want to use our hosted controllers.
 Visit [our web site](https://www.zerotier.com/) for more information.
 Later in this README there are brief instructions about building ZeroTier One with network controller support for those who want to try running their own.